jestjs/jest/docs/Es6ClassMocks.md

 export default mock;
 ```

 Usage is identical, except that you don't need to pass a factory function to jest.mock(), and you must import the mocked method into your test file, since it is no longer defined there.
+Use the original module path for this; don't include `__mocks__`.

 Note that, like all manual mocks, this will override the real implementation in all of your tests unless you call `jest.unmock('./sound-player)`.